Shape Entropy of a Reconfigurable Ising Surface

 The question of barrier height control requires more detailed study.
-The inversion barriers of isolated graphene cones have been simulated previously~\citep{cone_inversion}; the barrier height depends on the chemical character of the conical apex but is generally multiple electron volts for well-separated cones.
-Energy barriers against cone inversion will depend on the material of the sheet, the separation between conical disclinations, and also any structural modifications performed on the conical apices such as functionalization~\citep{cone_inversion} to heighten the barrier or flattening to soften it (through grain boundaries that interconnect disclinations~\citep{Liu2010, Wang2017}).
-We observe in the periodic sheets that the stability of the Ising and non-Ising states indeed varies with cone separation, and also that the barriers against inter-conversion of the non-Ising states are typically much lower than those between states with distinct Ising configurations.
-We monitored the energy along the cone inversion pathway for a few periodic sheets with different cone separations; although the distribution of inversion barriers could not be exhaustively quantified, the barriers all remained on the order of electron volts, likely lowered somewhat (compared to isolated cones) by irreguarities in the local environment.
+The inversion barriers of isolated graphene cones have been simulated previously~\citep{cone_inversion}; the barrier depends on the chemical character of the conical apex but is generally multiple electron volts for well-separated cones.
+Energy barriers against cone inversion will depend on the material of the sheet, the separation between conical disclinations, functionalization~\citep{cone_inversion}, or grain boundaries interconnecting disclinations~\citep{Liu2010, Wang2017}.
+We observe in the periodic sheets that the stability of the Ising and non-Ising states indeed varies with cone separation, and also that the barriers against inter-conversion of the non-Ising states are typically much lower than those between Ising configurations.
+We monitored the energy during cone inversion for a few periodic sheets with different cone separations; although the distribution of inversion barriers could not be exhaustively quantified, the barriers all remained on the order of electron volts, likely lowered somewhat (compared to isolated cones) by irregularities in the local environment.
 The typical barrier height scales roughly linearly with the separation between pentagonal disclinations, being around 1 eV for a 1-hexagon separation and around 6 eV for the 6-hexagon separation.
 At the 1-hexagon separation a significant fraction of the Isigami states destabilize (see Figure S2) while almost all of the non-Ising states disappear, where our criterion for stability is surviving the room-temperature anneal mentioned earlier.